Border Patrol Agent

 I'm not entirely sure, but I'd believe so.
 Children are always at the mercy of their parents decision, regardless of their citizenship.
 A case would have to be made to the authorities (child protective services) to warrant removing the children from their parents.

-Asked by Paola about 11 years ago
+Asked by David Chavez over 11 years ago